theopin/tp/docs/UserGuide.md

 |--|--|
 |  ![image](https://i.ibb.co/1TB0F3L/image.png))| ![image](https://i.ibb.co/jRwTQB3/image.png)|

-Here are a brief explnation to the above tabs.
+Here are brief explanations to the above tabs. <br>
 Action tab
  - Save : Save the text inputed, exits the text editor
  - Clear All : Remove all text, remains in the text editor.
  - Cancel : Remove all text, exit the text editor.

 Edit tab
-  - Copy : copies the text higlighted in the editor to the system clipboard.
+  - Copy : Copies the text higlighted in the editor to the system clipboard.
- -  Cut : cuts the text higlighted in the editor to the system clipboard.
+ -  Cut : Cuts the text higlighted in the editor to the system clipboard.
- -  Paste : paste from the system clipboard to the position of the text cursor.
+ -  Paste : Pastes from the system clipboard to the position of the text cursor.

 <br>